Houston's Landscape Legacy

 An 1873 map by Augustus Koch shows the town with two public schools, a synagogue, and at least ten churches of various denominations, two of which, on Travis Street and Rusk Street, were labeled “colored.”
-Antioch Missionary Baptist Church, built in 1875, was among the earliest brick structures in the city to be built and owned by African Americans.
+Antioch Missionary Baptist Church, built in 1875 in Freedmen's Town, was among the earliest brick structures in the city to be built and owned by African Americans.
 Located in the historic Fourth Ward, the church was listed in the National Register of historic Places in 1976, and SWA Group created a Modernist design for a parcel to its east called Antioch Park in the 1980s.
 Located nearby on a parcel acquired by the city in 2009 is Bethel Park, designed to evoke the structure of Bethel Missionary Baptist Church, originally built on the site in 1891.
+The Reverend John Henry Yates, who was born into slavery and later helped establish the congregations of both Antioch and Bethel, is buried in nearby College Memorial Park Cemetery, one of the oldest African American burial grounds in Houston.
 In 1899, the town added its first park to the list of civic amenities: City Park (later renamed Sam Houston Park) was a Victorian Gardenesque design that included a lake and bandstand.
 Since the 1950s, the city has relocated nine historic structures to the park, which also serves as the setting for many commemorative monuments.

 FROM 1900 TO WWII